f5devcentral/f5-big-iq-lab/docs/class12/intro.rst

 Introduction class 12
 =====================

-This class will cover BIG-IQ SSL Orchetrator Configuration and Monitoring to BIG-IQ 7.0.
+This class will cover BIG-IQ SSL Orchestrator Configuration and Monitoring to BIG-IQ 7.0.

 .. warning:: When using the UDF Lab, make sure: